Enrol as a Nanny Intern

 What is the PORSE Nanny Intern Programme?

-The PORSE Nanny Intern Programme provides young adults aged 17-25 with the opportunity to be gain hands-on training as a Nanny, while completing a National Certificate in Early Childhood Education & Care (Level 3).
+The PORSE Nanny Intern Programme provides young adults aged 17-25 with the opportunity to be gain hands-on training as a Nanny, while completing the New Zealand Certificate in Early Childhood Education & Care (Level 4).

-Over the duration of the course, you will learn targeted and specific training in essential childcare and home management skills, and gain an introduction to early childhood education.
+Over the duration of the course, you'll learn targeted and specific training in essential childcare and home management skills, and gain an introduction to early childhood education.